 The eating area off the kitchen was a lot more “floral” then:

 Shelby had a pink-striped bedroom in the movie:

-It still looks the same:
+It still looks pretty much the same:

-Love the old green-tiled fireplace in the bedroom:
+There’s a beautiful old green-tiled fireplace in the bedroom:

 The B&B calls this The Jackson Room: